erodola/DLAI-s2-2020/README.md

 - **29/03/2020:** The slides for March 30th are now available for download.
 Also, fixed a typo in [lecture 06](https://github.com/erodola/DLAI-s2-2020/raw/master/06_sgd/06-sgd.pdf) in the unrolling steps for gradient descent and momentum.

-- **16/03/2020:** Youtube captions seem to work extremely well.
-Please feel free to turn on the subtitles, which incidentally also give you course notes for free.

 ### Logistics

 **Lecturer:** Prof. Emanuele Rodolà